-Under the Uniformed Services Employment and Reemployment Rights Act (USERRA), Military Service is defined as the performance of duty on a voluntary or involuntary basis in a uniformed service under competent authority and includes active duty, active duty for training, initial active duty for training.

-inactive duty training, full-time National Guard duty, a period for which a person is absent from a position of employment for the purpose of an examination to determine the fitness of the person to any such duty, and a period for which a person is absent from employment for the purpose of performing funeral honors duty as authorized by section 12503 of title 10 or section 115 of title 32.
+Under the Uniformed Services Employment and Reemployment Rights Act (USERRA), Military Service is defined as the performance of duty on a voluntary or involuntary basis in a uniformed service under competent authority and includes active duty, active duty for training, initial active duty for training, inactive duty training, full-time National Guard duty, a period for which a person is absent from a position of employment for the purpose of an examination to determine the fitness of the person to any such duty, and a period for which a person is absent from employment for the purpose of performing funeral honors duty as authorized by section 12503 of title 10 or section 115 of title 32.

-Members employed by the City of New York who are activated to Military Service may apply to receive service credit for the period of time spent on military duty, not to exceed five years for voluntary active duty (not including any time purchased under Article 20 of the RSSL, explained further in the Cost under Federal Law section on page 22 and in the Cost under Article 20 section on page 23).
+Members employed by the City of New York who are activated to Military Service may apply to receive service credit for the period of time spent on military duty, not to exceed five years for voluntary active duty (not including any time purchased under Article 20 of the RSSL, explained further in the Article 20 of the New York State Retirement and Social Security Law (RSSL) section on page 24).
 No cap on service is applied if the Military Service is mandatory, e.g. draft, redeployment.